namphan2599/unravel123/README.md

-## Hey Girl,
-Roses are #ff0000,
-Violets are #0000ff,
-I use hex codes,
-But I'd use RGB for you.
+## Why are modern programming languages so materialistic?</br>- Because they are object-oriented.